onurdemirkale/anagram-finder/README.md

 Sort-map algorithm was chosen due to its simplicity and effectiveness.
 Compared to hash and trie algorithms, sort-map offered the same time complexity.
 Trie algorithm had the advantage of prefix searches, which would be beneficial if the functionality was to be expanded.

+The anagram finder and input source interfaces have been designed for extensibility, allowing to add different input sources and algorithms easily.

 ## Overview

 ```